CollinHeist/TitleCardMaker/docs/user_guide/setting_priority.md

 11. Global settings
 12. Card default settings

-[^1]: This includes a Named Font assigned to the Template.
+[^1]: This includes any Named Font assigned to the Template.